 A permit is not required for recreational fires however, property owners are expected to follow the guidelines outlined below for their safety, the safety of others, and to help protect the environment.
-When having a recreational fire, please not only follow all of the guidelines below but also do everything possible not to produce an abundant amount of smoke which can become a nuisance to your neighbors especially when their windows are open.
+When having a recreational fire, please not only follow all of the guidelines provided on this page but also do everything possible not to produce an abundant amount of smoke which can become a nuisance to your neighbors especially when their windows are open.

-- Burning will be allowed between the hours of 8 a.m. - midnight daily.
+- Burning will be allowed between the hours of 8 am to midnight daily.